ekimb/rust-mdbg/README.md

 * `rust-mdbg` gives good-quality results but still of lower contiguity and completeness than state-of-the-art assemblers such as [HiCanu](https://github.com/marbl/canu) and [hifiasm](https://github.com/chhylp123/hifiasm).
 * `rust-mdbg` performs best with at least 40x to 50x of coverage.
 * No polishing step is implemented; so, assemblies will have around the same accuracy as the reads.
-* Cannot assemble Nanopore data due to its higher error rate (see https://github.com/ekimb/rust-mdbg/issues/4#issuecomment-860817828)
+* Cannot assemble Nanopore data due to its higher error rate (see [this comment](https://github.com/ekimb/rust-mdbg/issues/4#issuecomment-860817828))

 ## Installation